TyraelWasTaken/Pseudosense/README.md

 Pseudosense is autocompletion for pseudocode, conforming to the AQA GCSE pseudocode specification

+The is an extention for the actual language (https://github.com/TyraelWasTaken/pseudolang)

 ## Features

 Covers all features* of the AQA GCSE Computer Science specification, allows for autocompletion and syntax highlighting for ease of readability.